jjaakko/fake-news-classifier/index.markdown

 For example, if a team were doing a project for better prediction of pregnancy of an individual or if a tumor is malignant, that team would be encouraged to explain to the their target users the concept of a confidence interval from statistics.
 While the spread of lies through fake news ultimately leads people to doubt the truth and our project is therefore very serious, it is not so serious at a single moment as someone finding out whether or not they pregrant or will get cancer.

-Fortunately, neither are the different measures of accuracy in fake new prediction as difficult for a non-mathematically inclined person as a confidence interval.
+Fortunately, neither are the different measures of accuracy in fake news prediction as difficult for a non-mathematically inclined person as a confidence interval.

-Below is a diagram called a ["confusion matrix"](https://en.wikipedia.org/wiki/Confusion_matrix).
-A funny name, yes, but we hope the reason for it will become clear.
+Below is a diagram called a ["confusion matrix."](https://en.wikipedia.org/wiki/Confusion_matrix) It is a funny name, yes, but we hope the reason for it will become clear.
 A confusion matrix presents in a table the fundamental measures of performance in NLP (and machine learning in general).

 <div style="text-align: center">